Rub Me, Scrub Me, Bathe Me in Flowers

 “So kiss me,” she repeats.
 “You turn over.”

 I follow her instruction and turn to lay on my back.
-She places a towel over my eyes and finally a sheet over my well-exposed body and begins to rub me more.
+She places a towel over my eyes and finally a sheet over my well-exposed body and returns to rubbing me.

 “So kiss me,” she says again.
 “Now it’s time for scrub.
 You turn over.”

-I turn to lay on my stomach and she spreads gritty, goop over my back and legs and leaves the room.
-The fan is on and blowing directly on me and, for the ten-minutes she’s outside giggling with her colleagues, I develop goosebumps under the gritty scrub.
-She scrubs the now-dried exfoliant over my skin and wipes the remnants off with a dry cloth.
+I turn to lay on my stomach and she spreads gritty goop over my back and legs and then leaves the room.
+The fan is on and blowing directly on me and, for the ten minutes she’s outside giggling with her colleagues, I develop goosebumps under the grindy scrub.
+She returns to scrub the now-dried exfoliant over my skin and then wipes the remnants off with a dry cloth.

 “So kiss me, please turn over.”

-(I finally figure our that, while Wayan is very nice, she does not expect a kiss and she is saying, “Excuse me.”)
+I finally figure out that, while Wayan is very nice, she does not expect a kiss.
+She’s saying, “Excuse me.”

-I turn over and the scrubbing continues as well as some nice lotion being rubbed on my face.
+I turn over and the scrubbing continues followed by some nice lotion rubbed on my face.

-When all of the rubbing is finished, Wayan shows me the bathtub she’s filled with water and flower petals and instructs me to soak for ten minutes and then rinse off in the shower connected.
-This is lovely and the flower petals make it a bit romantic.
-I wish there were a man here saying, “So kiss me?”
-(Nothing personal Wayan but you’re just not my type.)
+When all of the rubbing is finished, Wayan shows me to the bathtub she’s filled with water and flower petals and instructs me to soak for ten minutes and then rinse off in the connected shower.
+This is lovely and, with the flower petals making it feel a bit romantic, I wish there were a man here saying, “So kiss me?”
+(Nothing personal Wayan, but you’re just not my type.)

-I drag myself out of my floral bath, put on my clothes and exit.
-As I’m thanking and paying Wayan for her services, I get to chatting with her and the other two ladies working there.
-I ask their names and one says her name is Wayan, then the other says her name is Wayan.
+Ten-minutes later, I drag myself out of my floral bath, put on my clothes, and exit.
+As I’m thanking and paying Wayan for her services, I get to chatting with her and the two other ladies working there.
+I ask their names and one tells me her name is Wayan, followed by the other who says her name is Wayan.